-The competition for the following awards is now closed for 2016/17 entry: Studentship details for 2017/18 are likely to be published by December 2016.
+The competition for the following awards is now closed for 2017/18 entry.
+Studentship details for 2018/19 are normally published in December 2017.

-China Scholarship Council (CSC) Scheme - open to eligible applicants applying to any department within the School.
+China Scholarship Council (CSC) Scholarships - open to eligible candidates applying to any department within the School.

 Further information on areas for potential PhD research can be found in the research and postgraduate pages of each departmental website.